WLAN-Pi/wlanpi-profiler/KNOWN_ISSUES.md

 MediaTek adapters seem to perform better.

+# Beacon timestamp values are wrong

+Something between our code and the on air beacon is messing with the timestamp value.

 # Profiler Probe Response Retries

 - what's happening? the profiler does not respond before the client moves onto another channel.